red-cruz/vts.js/README.md

   });
   ```

   In the example above, the submit event listener is added to the form's submit event.
-Inside the event handler, the `Vts.isFormValid()` method is called to check if all form fields are valid.
+Inside the event renderFeedback, the `Vts.isFormValid()` method is called to check if all form fields are valid.
 If they are, the `submit()` method of the Vts instance is called to manually submit the form.

 ### `handlers`: Object - Contains functions for handling field validation.